igvteam/igv.js-docs/docs/Browser-API.md

 __async__

 Load an annotation file or array of annotation files to define regions of interest (ROIs).
 Regions of interest are overlaid on the genome view across all tracks.
+See [Regions of Interest](Regions-of-Interest.md) for more details.

 ```js
 browser.loadROI(trackConfig | arrayOfTrackConfigs )